Hodgkin lymphoma

 - lymph — a clear fluid that contains white blood cells, which fight infection

-- lymph vessels (small tubes that carry lymph)
+- lymph vessels — small tubes that carry lymph

-There are 2 types of Hodgkin lymphoma:
+There are 2 types of Hodgkin lymphoma, which grow and spread differently.
+These are:

-- classical Hodgkin lymphoma, the more common type
+- classical Hodgkin lymphoma — the more common type

-- nodular lymphocyte-predominant Hodgkin lymphoma
+- nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL), which is rare

 What are the symptoms of Hodgkin lymphoma?